 When he was 18, he immigrated to the United States and began to roam the West.
-He first settled in Cripple Creek, Colorado, where he worked as a miner for a time, before moving southwest to Tombstone, Arizona in 1882.
+He first settled in Cripple Creek, Colorado, where he worked as a miner for a time before moving southwest to Tombstone, Arizona, in 1882.

-In 1891, Bravin, who had a friendly disposition which earned him many friends in Tombstone, was elected county assessor and also purchased the Arcade Saloon on Allen Street.
+In 1891, Bravin, who had a friendly disposition that earned him many friends in Tombstone, was elected county assessor and also purchased the Arcade Saloon on Allen Street.
 Three years later, in 1894, though he certainly didn’t look the part of a lawman, but rather, more like a schoolmaster, he took the position of deputy sheriff.
 Working hard at the position, he quickly gained the respect of the locals.

 Alvord moved on to Willcox, where he worked as a deputy constable once again and gained a reputation as both a killer and an alcoholic.
 Alvord would further change his ways by the turn of the century, partnering up with Billy Stiles and forming the Alvord-Stiles Gang, who began by rustling cattle but soon advanced to robbing trains.

 In the meantime, Bravin returned to being a lawman in Tombstone.
-In 1900, the Alvord-Stiles Gang attempted to rob a Fairbank train, but instead, ran into tough lawman Jeff Milton.
+In 1900, the Alvord-Stiles Gang attempted to rob a Fairbank train but instead ran into tough lawman Jeff Milton.
 Alvord was arrested and taken to the Cochise County Jail, where he came face to face with his former boss, George Bravin.

-Bravin continued his duties as a lawman and on June 20, 1908 was involved in a gunfight with a Mexican man named Marcello Mendez.
+Bravin continued his duties as a lawman and, on June 20, 1908, was involved in a gunfight with a Mexican man named Marcello Mendez.
 When the shooter blasted a local woman three times, the shots brought Bravin and another constable named Kelly running.
 Searching for the shootist, they found him hiding under the bed and as the lawman crouched down, the shots rang out again.
 Though the men received only powder burns, Mendez was hit in the head and the heart.
 The woman who had been shot survived.